getsolus/help-center-docs/docs/user/hardware/index.md

 - **Xorg Driver**
   In order to expose certain features to the Xorg Server, AMD and Intel have additional drivers which may be needed for things like variable refresh rate or multiple display support.

-Unfortunately for Nvidia users, the situation gets a little complicate.
+Unfortunately for Nvidia users, the situation gets a little complicated.
 Linux has two sets of drivers for Nvidia GPUs:

 - **Nouveau**
   This is the open-source driver for Nvidia GPUs.
 It consists of a DRM Driver provided by the Linux Kernel, OpenGL Drivers (nvc0, nv50) from Mesa, and an Xorg Driver (xorg-driver-video-nouveau).